OEM+ Full LED Headlights — BMW 5 Series (F10/F11)

 Not sure which setup you have?

-Send us your VIN and we'll confirm your headlight variant, including AFS status.
+Send us your VIN and we'll confirm your exact headlight variant — halogen or xenon, and whether it has AFS/AHL.
 Contact us here →

 Two DRL configurations on the same F10 LED housing platform.
 Pick by color count and intended use.